ciworks-zz/docker-wordpress/README.md

 ## TODO ##

-- [x] Automated running of wp-init.sh script without needing to connect to container
+- [x] Add script variables used in wp-init.sh to docker-compose.yml
-- [] Add script variables used in wp-init.sh to docker-compose.yml
+- [ ] Automated running of wp-init.sh script without needing to connect to container